 Unique Sculpture of Rudra Shiva

 The most important piece of sculpture at Tala is a more than two meters high figure in red sandstone called Rudra Shiva.
 This is a unique piece of sculpture that is not found anywhere else in archeological history.
 This one of its kind piece that to me looked more like a Yaksha figure but for the Raudra or Ugra (aggressive) expression that it carries.
 It has been named Rudra Shiva.
-Another potential reason why it might have been inferred as Shiva is because Shiva is known as Pashupatinath or the Lord of the animals.
-And this figures portrays that aspect of him through various animal figures sculpted as body parts of this image.
+Another potential reason why it might have been inferred as Shiva is that Shiva is known as Pashupatinath or the Lord of the animals.
+And this figure portrays that aspect of him through various animal figures sculpted as body parts of this image.
 I think this can be the signature sculpture of Chhattisgarh.

 Body parts made of animal and human faces make this a unique figure.
 Look at the picture attentively and you will see the following.

 - The headgear is made of coils of a snake.

 - Nose is a Chameleon with endings like Scorpio.

 - Eyebrows made with Frog.